Subvention of Publication Program

 The program also provides limited support for the publication of peer-reviewed articles in scholarly journals by the subvention of image reproduction costs.

-The Subvention of Publication Program is jointly administered by the Associate Vice Provost for Research and Falvey Memorial Library.
+The Subvention of Publication Program is jointly administered by the Vice Provost for Research and Falvey Memorial Library.

 Successful awardees are expected to acknowledge support from Villanova University in their published book, monograph, or article and to provide a copy of the publication to Falvey Memorial Library.

 The Subvention of Publication Program is intended to support the scholarly productivity of tenured and tenure-track faculty.
 Adjunct, research, or visiting faculty are not eligible.
 Priority will be given to tenure-track Assistant Professors, followed by tenured Associate Professors, and finally Professors.
 When the anticipated book, monograph, or article is to be coauthored with faculty from other institutions, the expectation is that all authors/institutions will proportionately support the subvention costs.